Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/06-aks-supporting.md

 This deployment will need to reference data objects from the Hub deployment and will need access to the pre-existing state file, update the variables as needed in the .tfvars sample file.
 This deployment will also need to use a storage access key (from Azure) to read the storage account data.
 This is a sensitive variable and should not be committed to the code repo.

 Once again, A sample terraform.tfvars.sample file is included.
 Update the required variables, save it and rename it to **terraform.tfvars**.

-## OPTIONAL: A Note about MongoDB

-Sample code is provided to add a secret for the MongoDB connection string to the Azure Key Vault, which would be referenced by the application workload later.
-However, this is a "data plane" operation and networking restrictions on the Key Vault deployment will not allow this code to succeed if from a client machine outside of the hub or spoke virtual network.
-If you are running this from a machine within the hub or spoke virtual network, for example by using the jumpbox vm created earlier, feel free to rename the mongo-secret.tf.sample file to mongo-secret.tf to create the mongodb secret and grant access to the current user.

-Otherwise skip this part for now, we will create the secret manually using Azure CLI later.

 ### Add the Access key variable to terraform.tfvars